-Lisa Tucker, a classroom volunteer for 19 years, Leslie Wilcott-Henrie, classroom volunteer for 12 years and Lillie Lombardi, a Horizons volunteer for 2 years, were chosen to pilot the return.
+Lisa Tucker, a classroom volunteer for 19 years, Leslie Wilcott-Henrie, a classroom volunteer for 12 years, and Lillie Lombardi, a Horizons volunteer for two years, were chosen to pilot the return.

 “When we initially got the news that our shifts would be suspended, I was crushed.
 Personally, I was disappointed that I would not get to spend time with the kids – it’s my favorite part of the week, but I also knew what school meant to the kids; it was their time to just be children,” said Leslie.

 When Lisa, Leslie, and Lillie were contacted to come back and pilot the program, they were elated but still had some apprehensions.